Your data. Your choice.

 Translation: Veronica Bielawski

-Pictures: Richie Müller
+Pictures: Richard Müller

 My Unraid server is up and running.
 Now it’s time to teach it more.
 I’m diving into community apps, Docker containers, virtual machines and plugins.